I have the following FastAPI application:

 , as shown earlier, or directly using the logging

 's module functions and classes.
-The following example is based on this answer, which demonstrates how to customise the format of the logging messages in JSON (hence, see that answer, if you are looking for a similar format presented in the previous section), as well as this answer that shows how to log both the request and response bodies in the background.
+The following example is based on this answer, which demonstrates how to customize the format of the logging messages in JSON (hence, see that answer, if you are looking for a similar format presented in the previous section), as well as this answer that shows how to log both the request and response bodies in the background.

 More details and examples can also be found in Python's official documentation page here.
 You may also want to have a look at all the available LogRecord